-Internet Security also includes GeoIP Filtering, which allows for blocking traffic from specific countries on a world map.
-It will come in handy when there's a wave of, says ransomware attack, from particular parts of the world.
+Internet Security also includes GeoIP Filtering, which blocks traffic from specific countries on a world map.
+It will come in handy when there's a wave of ransomware attacks from particular parts of the world.

 I spent quite some time with Internet Security, which has a few more functions, and it worked well.
-It's free to use, but there's a catch.
-Once Threat Management is turned on, the UDM's max Wi-Fi speed now ca is throttled down to 850 Mbps at most.
+It's free to use, but there's a big catch.
+Once Threat Management is turned on, the UDM's max Wi-Fi speed reduces to 850 Mbps.

 Apart from the beta designation, which might keep you hanging, the UDM also has a few other minor flaws.
-For example, in my testing, a large number of connected clients weren't consistently identified, if at all, by names.
+For example, in my testing, many connected clients weren't consistently identified, if at all, by names.
 Instead, they appeared on the network map as their MAC addresses.

-While you can manually name a client to your liking, knowing which client is which can be hard if you have lots of them.
-The majority of routers I've tested had trouble figuring out all clients' hostnames, but the UDM definitely could do better on this front.
+While you can manually name a client to your liking, knowing which one can be hard if you have lots of them.
+Most routers I've tested had trouble figuring out all clients' hostnames, but the UDM definitely could do better on this front.

 UniFi Dream Machine: Excellent performance

-I tested the UDM for more than a week, and it grew on me.
+I tested the UniFi Dream Machine for more than a week, and it grew on me.
 For one, it was generally fast to get things done.
 The router could apply many settings without restarting, which was helpful considering the chimes mentioned above, and most changes took effect instantly.

 Both the app and the interface were responsive, and things just worked as intended, including the beta settings and features.
 Overall, the router was a pleasure to use.

 On the 2.4GHz, things were a bit worse, but the router was still fast enough for most Internet applications.
-Keep in mind that the speed on this band varies a great deal and, therefore, not a reliable factor to judge any router.
-It's only for references.
+Keep in mind that the speed on this band varies a great deal and, therefore, is not a reliable factor to judge any router.
+It's only for reference.

 With lots of advanced features and settings, the UniFi Dream Machine is overkill for any home — it's a router for pro users.
-Also, the fact that it has some features still in the testing phase (beta) means it's not entirely ready.
+Also, it has some elements in the testing phase (beta), which means it's not entirely ready.

 But its beautiful design and easy-to-use app make it fit anywhere.
 And then, the reliable performance and fast Wi-Fi speed won't disappoint.
-That's not to mention many add-on hardware and features you’ll be able to expand your home network with going forward.
+That's not to mention add-on hardware and features for future use.